chints87/netflix-clone/README.md

 ```

-Add the following code.
-This will ensure that no commits are made
-directly to the main branch
+## Firebase Setup

 1. Go to Firebase
 2. Create a new project
 3. Click on the created new project
 4. Create a web app for this project
 5. Give it a name
-6. Get the config file and add to this a file called firbase.js
+6. Get the config file called firebase.js and it to the src folder

 ```
 import firebase from 'firebase/compat/app';